ckeditor/ckeditor4-docs/guides/dev/framed/README.md

 ## Saving the Editor Data

 As stated above, the editor works just like a `<textarea>` field.
-This means that when submitting a form containing an editor instance, its data will be simply posted, using the `<textarea>` element name as the key to retrieve it.
+This means that when submitting a form containing an editor instance, its data will simply be posted, using the `<textarea>` element name as the key to retrieve it.

-For example, following the above example, we could create the following PHP code:
+For example, following the above example, you could create the following PHP code:

 	<?php
 		$editor_data = $_POST[ 'editor1' ];